ihh300/ihh300.github.io/_posts/2018-10-31-Data-Science-for-Fraud-Detection-Overview.md

 toc: true
 ---

-# An overview of data science for fraud detection

 ### Fraud: a definition

 Fraud is defined as the wrongful or criminal deception intended to result in financial or personal gain.